matthijsgroen/geppetto/website/docs/download.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+title: "Download"
 ---

-# Geppetto Studio
+# Download

-Currently the Studio app is only available as installable Desktop application for Mac, Linux and Windows.
+Currently the **Geppetto Studio app** is only available as installable Desktop application for Mac, Linux and Windows.
 In the future I hope to also make it available directly from the browser.

 :::caution Todo